-Press and hold in this switch for one second to turn the transceiver on, after first setting the rear panel [POWER] switch to the "1" position.
-Press and hold in this switch for one second, similarly, to turn the transceiver off.
+Press and hold in this switch for one second to turn the transceiver on.
+Similarly, press and hold in this switch for one second to turn the transceiver off.
+(The FP-2000's [POWER] switch must also be set to on "I" before this switch will function.)